kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q17
 Clinical features of a *basal cell carcinoma* include the following, EXCEPT:

-	A. Pink, pearly nodules - T
+	A. Pink, pearly nodules
-	B. Surface telangiectasia - T
+	B. Surface telangiectasia
 	C. Ulceration
 	D. Nodular
 	E. Associated (lymph)-adenopathy
 #### Answer: D. Nodular - *FALSE* = E. Associated adenopathy
 - Basal cell carcinoma (BCC) is a malignant tumour
 	- Composed of cells derived from **basal layer of skin**
-- It is *commonest malignant tumour* of the skin in white races
+- *Commonest malignant tumour* of skin in white races
 	- With increased prevalence in locations of high sun exposure
 - Other risk factors include
 	- UV and ionising radiation
 	- Immunosuppression

-**Notes**
-- BCC are **locally invasive** and rarely metastasises to lymphatics
+**NOTE** BCC are **locally invasive** and rarely metastasises to lymphatics

 ### Q18
 Types of *radiation-induced cell damage* include all of the following, EXCEPT:

-	A. DNA strand breakage - T
+	A. DNA strand breakage
-	B. Free radical peroxidation in cell membrane lipids - T
+	B. Free radical peroxidation in cell membrane lipids
-	C. DNA base alterations - T
+	C. DNA base alterations
-	D. Catalytic dismutation of the superoxide anion - T
+	D. Catalytic dismutation of the superoxide anion
 	E. DNA cross-linking
 #### Answer: E. DNA cross-linking - *FALSE* = D. Catalytic dismutation of the superoxide anion
 - Radiation-induced cell damage can produce several types of free radicals